Anti Cyber-Bullying Policy

 Cyber-bullying is the use of Information Communications Technology (ICT), particularly mobile phones and the Internet, deliberately to upset, hurt or be unkind to someone else or a group of people.
-Technology allows the user to bully or be unkind anonymously at times from an unknown location, 24 hours a day, 7 days a week.
+Technology allows the user to bully or be unkind anonymously from an unknown location, 24 hours a day, 7 days a week.
 Cyber-bullying leaves no physical scars so it is, perhaps, less evident to a parent or teacher, but it is highly intrusive and can cause emotional distress if not dealt with.

 There are many types of cyber-bullying and, although there may be some of which we are unaware, here are the more common forms: